wagtail/wagtail/docs/contributing/security.md

 ## Supported versions

-At any given time, the Wagtail team provides official security supportfor several versions of Wagtail:
+At any given time, the Wagtail team provides official security support for several versions of Wagtail:

 - The master development branch, hosted on GitHub, which will become the next release of Wagtail, receives security support.
 - The two most recent Wagtail release series receive security support.